angelariggs/angelariggs.github.io/_posts/2018-12-31-reflection.md

 comments: true
 ---

 I don't typically do a end-of-year post.
 In fact, I think this is my first one.
-I wasn't going to wrote this one, either - mostly because I felt like I hadn't really _accomplished_ anything.
+I wasn't going to write this one, either - mostly because I felt like I hadn't really _accomplished_ anything.
 But as I thought back about my 2018, I realized that I actually had accomplished quite a few things that I'm proud of.
 One of my goals for 2019 is to be more intentional - that is, to do more explicit planning for my path forward, and I know there are things in 2018 that I can use to inform and inspire my approaches and goals for 2019.
 So my first step toward that is writing this post, thinking about what I did or didn't do, and how I can use my experiences from the past year to succeed in the new year.

 ## 2018 Accomplishments